Telehealth is a health service that’s delivered through phone calls or video conferences.

 Medicare funding for telehealth

 Medicare has funded telehealth for remote and rural patients for many years.
-More people started using telehealth during the coronavirus (COVID-19) pandemic.
+More people started using telehealth during the COVID-19 pandemic.
 Temporary medicare rebates for telehealth during the pandemic will become permanent.

 If you’re not sure whether your child’s telehealth service is covered by Medicare, just ask the health care service.
 If you have private health cover, check with your insurer to see what they’ll cover.